 Next, mix in the creamed sugar and vanilla mixture.
 Once again, use the hand mixer/immersion blender to get texture right.

 Finally, hand mix the apples into the mixture.
 Fold them in for best results.

 Pour the mixture into the cake pan.
 Cover with aluminium foil.
 Place in oven for approximately 40 minutes.
 Then, uncover and let it bake for an additional 20-30 minutes or until the middle has solidified enough so it doesn’t slosh around (test it gently) and the sides and top are golden.
 Cooking time will depend on your oven.
 Take it out of the oven, let it cool thoroughly (it will continue to get denser) and serve.
 If you have used parchment/baking paper, then let it cool sufficiently so it settles, then slide it out onto a cooling rack and peel off the paper.
 Keeps well for several days if you don’t eat it all before!

 The animals we love are no different from the animals we use as food.
 If you are not vegan, please go vegan.
-It is easier than ever and http://www.howdoigovegan.com will help you get started.
+It’s easier than ever and https://www.internationalvegan.org can help you get started.